‘When are you going to start doing some real work?’

 I manage all financial, financial planning and regulatory matters for the equivalent of a $200,000 retail and service business in my spare time to ensure the school community has access to appropriate funding for key resource upgrades.

 They’re thinking – You chair a meeting for an hour or two a month, max!

 I lead a team of professionals who are dedicated to ensuring our school is the best it can be via resourcing, fundraising, community building, facilities and services.
 Working with this group and the principal on a regular basis I plan, co-ordinate, market and lead a variety of initiatives dedicated to this each year and lead the decision-making process for the allocation of funds towards critical school resources.

 It’s about attitude

 Yes, it sounds a bit naff.
 I’m not saying we should have to justify our contribution or sound like a walking job description.
-Maybe though, if we start embrace the value of volunteering and think along these lines when we do describe what we do it will come across with the confidence necessary to help command the respect that volunteering deserves and help others to better understand the value of volunteering.
+Maybe though, if we start to embrace the value of volunteering and think along these lines, then when we do describe what we do it will come across with the confidence necessary to command the respect that volunteering deserves and help others to better understand the value of volunteering.

 It’s time to give volunteers the recognition they deserve!
 No more downplaying the importance and challenges of volunteer work.
 Our contributions are just as valuable as a paid job, and although it may not pay the bills, the sense of fulfillment is priceless.
 Let’s start giving volunteers the credit they’ve earned!